happybono/AvocadoSmoothie/README.md

 ## Features
 - Import numeric data effortlessly via copy / paste or drag-and-drop from Excel and other spreadsheet apps (HTML / text parsing built-in).
-- Choose kernel width and border count, then click `Calculate` button to apply the running-median filter.
+- Choose kernel width and border count, then click `Calculate` button to apply the running median filter.
 - Two filter modes : **MiddleMedian** (preserve first / last values) or **AllMedian** (full-range smoothing).
 - High-performance parallel processing with a thread-local buffer and recursive `QuickSort`.
 - Real-time `ProgressBar` feedback and flicker-free UI updates using `BeginUpdate` / `EndUpdate.`